 AMG respects the freedom of its individual employees and their rights to join, or to choose not to join, unions.
-Across the Company, 1,825 AMG employees (63%) were covered by collective bargaining agreements.
-75% of AMG Processing and 63% of AMG Mining employees are covered by such arrangements.
-AMG Engineering, which includes a higher proportion of professional salaried staff, has 45% of its employees covered by collective bargaining agreements.
-There were no strikes or lockouts reported at any of AMG's facilities in 2014.
+Across the Company, 1,850 AMG employees (65%) were covered by collective bargaining agreements.
+71% of AMG Critical Materials are covered by such arrangements.
+AMG Engineering, which includes a higher proportion of professional salaried staff, has 49% of its employees covered by collective bargaining agreements.
+AMG facilities had no strikes or lockouts in 2015.

-AMG is pleased to report that no fatal incidents occurred at any of our sites in 2014.
-Since the first Annual Report on safety in 2008, safety performance has improved significantly.
-AMG's medium-term goal is zero lost-time incidents - we cannot accept that any incident is inevitable.
-In 2014, we saw the best safety performance yet, extending the improving trend.
-For AMG as a whole, the Lost Time Incident Rate1 dropped from 1.76 in 2013 to 1.20.
-The incident severity2 was also lower at 0.19 compared 0.21 in 2013.
-Of the 33 locations included in this report, 18 achieved zero lost-time incidents in 2014.
-No specific occupational diseases were reported in 2014.
-The average absenteeism rate across AMG was 3.2%.
+AMG is pleased to report that no fatal incidents occurred at any of our sites in 2015.
+The improving trend in safety, since our first report in 2008, continued into 2015.
+AMG's mediumterm goal is zero lost-time incidents - we cannot accept that any incident is inevitable.
+In 2015, we saw the best safety performance yet.
+For AMG as a whole, the Lost Time Incident Rate dropped from 1.20 in 2014 to 1.03 (a 14% improvement).
+The incident severity was also lower at 0.17 compared to 0.19 in 2014 (a 12% improvement).
+Of the 30 locations included in this report, 19 achieved zero lost-time incidents in 2015.
+No specific occupational diseases were reported in 2015.
 The Company continues towards its ultimate goal of zero harm to any employee.
-Thirteen sites are OHSAS 18001 certified.
+Fifteen sites are now OHSAS 18001 certified.
 Formal health and safety committees, with representatives from all levels of the organization, and which are intimately involved in decisions regarding safety, are in place at every major production facility and many of the smaller facilities.
-In 2014, 82% of the AMG workforce was represented in these committees.
+In 2015, 85% of the AMG workforce was represented in these committees.
+The average absenteeism rate across AMG was 2.5%.